 - Stress: Maybe you brought them home very recently.
 Maybe the kids have just gone back to school or are spending more time at home.
 Maybe you’ve got a full house for the holidays, which can stress out anyone!
 Or maybe your pup is being “bullied” by other pets in your home — don’t underestimate the cat!
 Although puppies don’t have bills to pay or life-sucking jobs to rush off to, it’s important to recognize that they can still experience stress.
 All puppies (and adult dogs) can go through a bit of an “Adjustment Period” when they first come home, having just left a familiar environment (and possibly their mother or siblings) for an unfamiliar one filled with strangers.
 Keep an eye open for potential sources of stress for your pup.

-- Digestive infections: Unfortunately, there are plenty of viruses (like the dreaded Parvo), intestinal worms (like roundworms), bacteria, and other “creepy-crawlies” that can set up shop in your puppy’s gut and cause a range of problems.
+Digestive infections: Unfortunately, there are plenty of viruses (like the dreaded Parvo), intestinal worms (like roundworms), bacteria, and other “creepy-crawlies” that can set up shop in your puppy’s gut and cause a range of problems.
 Many puppies have roundworms or other parasites in their gut before you get them home.
-This is a big part of the reason why we vets usually deworm puppies at most of their “puppy visits” and recommend fecal (poop) testing.
-And the vaccines we give help to prevent Parvo and other debilitating diseases.
+This is a big part of the reason why we vets usually deworm puppies at most of their “puppy visits," recommend fecal (poop) testing, and vaccinate to prevent Parvo and other debilitating diseases.
 Learn more about “puppy shots.”

 - Pain: Just like people, pain can cause your puppy to turn away from their food, too.
 The pain could be from an injury — after all, puppies can be quite accident-prone!
 (One reason why having a financial plan for potential puppy problems is so important!)
 Pups can also experience pain from teething, inflammation of their pancreas (pancreatitis), or growing pains from their developing bones.
 They could even have something stuck in their mouth — like a splinter or piece of wood from chewing on a stick — or a broken tooth from a bad chew toy.
 Or it might “just” be impacted anal glands!
 Check for any external or obvious sources of pain.
 If you don’t see any, it might be time for a quick check-up at the vet.